ClxS/Stardew-Farmhand/README.md

 - Jumino Deposit Mod (DLL).
 A test functional mod.
 This is mainly used to test UI event callbacks, and address crash issues.

 ##Libraries

-- FarmhandPatcherCommon/FirstPass/SecondPass.
-These are used by the installer.They are separated into their own libraries to prevent conflicts due to the missing (not yet built) Stardew Farmhand intermediate

 - Farmhand (DLL).
 The core code which is injected into Stardew